Helix Biopharma (TSX:HBP) Closes Private Placement

-TORONTO, ON--(Marketwired - Dec 29, 2016) - Helix BioPharma Corp. ( TSX : HBP ) ( FRANKFURT : HBP ) ("Helix" or the "Company"), an immuno-oncology company developing innovative drug candidates for the prevention and treatment of cancer, today announced it has received private placement subscription agreements for units totalling aggregate gross proceeds of approximately CAD1.82 million and had closed on CAD1.58 million.
+TORONTO, ON--(Marketwired - December 29, 2016) - Helix BioPharma Corp.
+(TSX: HBP) (FRANKFURT: HBP) ("Helix" or the "Company"), an immuno-oncology company developing innovative drug candidates for the prevention and treatment of cancer, today announced it has received private placement subscription agreements for units totalling aggregate gross proceeds of approximately CAD1.82 million and had closed on CAD1.58 million.

 The terms of the placement are for the purchase of units at $1.20 per unit.
 Each unit is comprised of one common share and one common share purchase warrant.
 Each common share purchase warrant will entitle the holder to purchase one common share at an exercise price of $1.50 and have an expiry of five years from the date of issuance.
 Helix intends to use the net proceeds of the private placement for working capital and research and development activities.